kairos-io/kairos/docs/content/en/docs/Reference/configuration.md

   poweroff: true
   # Set to true when installing without Pairing
   auto: true
+  # Use a different container image for the installation
+  image: "docker:.."
   # Add bundles in runtime
   bundles:
     - ...